Christopher Raines, PhD

-My name is Christo Raines and I anticipate being a psychologist resident at Portland Mental Health and Wellness under the supervision of Len Kaufman, PhD.
+My name is Christo Raines and I am a Licensed Psychologist at Portland Mental Health and Wellness.

 I received my doctorate in counseling psychology from the University of Wisconsin-Madison in August 2019.
-I completed my pre-doctoral internship at the University of Michigan’s counseling center.
+I completed my pre-doctoral internship at the University of Michigan’s counseling center and I completed my residency at Portland Mental Health & Wellness in 2021.
 Previously I have also provided therapy at university counseling centers, community mental health centers, an outpatient medical clinic, and a veteran’s hospital.